rotki/rotki/docs/api.rst

       }

    :statuscode 200: The exchange rates have been sucesfully returned
-   :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 400: Provided JSON is in some way malformed.
+Empty currencies list given
    :statuscode 500: Internal Rotki error

 Setup or remove an exchange